YtvwlD/gophor/README.md

 - Security focused -- `Until we reach beta/stable, maybe don't trust this...`

-- File caching -- Until LRU is implemented, this means cache size is infinite, which for a gopher server of very limited size, this is fine.
-Probably.
+- File caching -- default size is 100 files and 100 gophermaps

 - Separate system and access logging with output to file if requested (or disable both!)